3400-17/3400-17/labs/lab1.md

 ![potentiometer](/images/lab1/compressed_pot_print.jpg)

-We then moditied the 'sensorPin' to be the zeroth pin of the analog pins, and set the sensor value to be 0.
+We then moditied the 'sensorPin' to be the zeroth pin of the analog pins (AO), and set the sensor value to be 0.
+We also had to initialize the serial port with a Serial.begin() call.

 ~~~
 int sensorPin = A0;